 Jackson’s seasonal personality theory was used to mainly help people shop for appropriate clothes, accessories, and makeup by helping readers determine if they were a warm or cool type and a light or dark type.

 Color psychology is the idea that each specific color is linked to a certain meaning.
-From a marketing perspective, colors can be used to elicit a feeling towards the brand or product.
+From a marketing perspective, colors can be used to evoke a certain feeling towards the brand or product.

 There are thousands of resources on the meaning of each color (I’ve linked some of my favorites below), but here are the basics: